^

 5. Amenorrhea (absence of menstruation or irregular menstruation).

-6. Clarification of the presence and location of the intrauterine contraceptive.
+6. Clarification of the presence and location of the intrauterine contraceptive device.

-8. Anomalies in the development of pelvic organs: often it is also necessary to perform hysterosalpingography.
+8. Anomalies in the development of the pelvic organs: hysterosalpingography is also often necessary.

-9. Symptoms of the disease of the bladder or urinary tract.
+9. Symptoms of bladder or urinary tract disease.

 10. Diffuse abdominal pain.

-11. The growth of the follicle to determine the cause of infertility.
+11. Dynamics of follicle growth to determine the cause of infertility.

-Ultrasound does not define the anatomy of the vesicovaginal fistula, but complications are detected with ultrasound.
+Ultrasound does not determine the anatomy of a vesicovaginal fistula, but complications are detected by ultrasound examination.